 - Sugary drinks like fruit juice, sports drinks, energy drinks, and pops

 Do you have a wire poking your gums or a loose bracket?
-The sooner you fix an issue with your dental braces, the sooner your teeth can continue moving into optimal alignment.
-While some issues may need to be fixed by our dentist orthodontist, there’s a lot you can do at home.
+The sooner your ix an issue with your dental braces, the sooner your teeth can continue moving into optimal alignment.
+While some issues may need to be fixed by our dentist orthodontist, there’s a lot you can do at home, such as:

-- Trim poking wire with clean nail clippers.
+- Trimming poking wire with clean nail clippers

-- Press braces wax on brackets that are irritating your cheeks.
+- Pressing on brackets that are irritating your cheeks

-- Have a loose bracket, however, you’ll need to have it replaced during your next visit with us.
+If you’re suffering from a loose bracket, however, you’ll need to have it replaced during your next visit with us.

 Have questions about your orthodontic treatment?
-Dr. Adam Piotrowski DDS is a Grand Rapids, MI, dentist orthodontist who offers metal braces, FASTBRACES®️, Six Month Smiles®, and Invisalign®.
+Dr. Adam Piotrowski DDS is a Grand Rapids, MI, dentist orthodontist who offers metal braces, FASTBRACES®, Six Month Smiles®, and Invisalign®.
 For more information, call Precision Family Dental at (616) 207-1280, or contact us online to request an appointment.